giogreg/WeatherApp/README.md

 # WeatherApp

-small Weather Application with the open weather API to learn PWA
+Small weather application with the open weather API to learn PWA